brannerchinese/rc_study_plans/projects/current_and_postponed_tasks.md

    * Project Euler
    * HackerRank

+ * [　] Find pairing partner for interview prep coding practice.

 #### VisiData

  * [　] Meet with Saul to discuss things.
 20170524: Saul was too busy to do this today again.
-He presented his own
+He presented his own introduction, including a simple ReadTheDocs user guide, at a workshop on 20170524.

 ---